openhouse/photo-filter/project-guidelines.md

   - **Embrace Iteration and Learning**: Recognize that being unsure is a natural part of the process and an opportunity for growth.

 - **Best Practices**:
   - Keep the project composed of many small files to facilitate full file replacement via copy-paste from collaboration outputs.

 ## Environment and Dependency Management

 - Use `.nvmrc` to specify Node.js versions.
-- Keep dependencies up to date; use `yarn` consistently.
+- Keep dependencies up to date; use `yarn` or `npm` consistently.
 - Exclude unnecessary files and directories using `.gitignore` (e.g., `node_modules/`, `public/images/`, `data/`, `exports/`).
 - **Integrate External Tools**: Manage calls to external tools (like `osxphotos`) within the Node.js application.
 - **Ember.js Integration**: Ensure that Ember.js and its dependencies are properly managed and documented.
+- **JSON:API Compliance**: Ensure that the backend APIs conform to the JSON:API specification to facilitate seamless integration with Ember Data.

 ## Error Handling and Logging